 Not sure how to apply oil to your clipper?
 Follow the instruction below:

-• Step 1: Apply a drop of oil to each corner of the blade, a drop in the middle, and a drop to each side.
+- Step 1: Apply a drop of oil to each corner of the blade, a drop in the middle, and a drop to each side.

-• Step 2: Turn on the clippers and let them run for several seconds.
+- Step 2: Turn on the clippers and let them run for several seconds.
 This will spread the oil around.

-• Tips: Some of the most popular blade oils include “Wahl Premium Hair Clipper Oil” or “Andis Clipper Oil”.
-Both come in good sized containers that should last you for quite a while, even if you use your clippers often.
+Tips: Some of the most popular blade oils include “Wahl Premium Hair Clipper Oil” or “Andis Clipper Oil”.
+Both come in good-sized containers that should last you for quite a while, even if you use your clippers often.

 Properly Aligned Blades

-Hair clippers are designed to have a sharp blade remove hair.
+Hair clippers are designed to have a sharp blade to remove hair.
 Therefore, it should not surprise you that they can stop cutting because of misalignment.
 This can cause it to nick or cut the person who is receiving a haircut.
 How do you know the blade is safe to use?

 Once this is done, you will need to be careful tightening the screws to make sure you do not displace the blade.
-When it is secure, look again to make sure it lines up and you may even turn it on while running your finger over it to feel for possible rough areas.
+When it is secure, look again to make sure it lines up, and you may even turn it on while running your finger over it to feel for possible rough areas.

 Check Blade Sharpness

-Another way that it can be done is to find an old towel or a furry costume.
+Another way it can be done is to find an old towel or a furry costume.
 You can tell if the blades are sharp by their ability to cut this different type of material.
-The theory is, if it can cut cotton, it should be able to cut much thinner hair.
+The theory is if it can cut cotton, it should be able to cut much thinner hair.

-Then sharpen the blade combs and the blade being careful to not injure yourself.
+Then sharpen the blade combs and the blade being careful not to injure yourself.
 A good starting point is 15 passes on each side.

-After you done your hair clipper maintenance, it will be time to store them.
+After you have done your hair clipper maintenance, it will be time to store them.
 They should only be put away once they are completely dried out.
 The same thing should be said for your different cutter guards.

-Most clipper sets come with their own storage container.
+Most clipper sets come with their storage container.
 This container, with all the pieces and parts, should be kept in a cool, dry area.
 This will ensure it does not become contaminated.
 You should also put it in an area that will not allow it to fall from a dangerous height.